 So what do we do?
 How do we keep more evil, more harm, from being committed in our names?

-In less than three weeks, perhaps the most consequential election since the Second World War will take place.
-Knowing the power of women and minorities, entrenched political interests have thrown up barricades between us and the polls.
+In less than three weeks, perhaps the most consequential American election since the Second World War will take place.
+Knowing the power of women and minorities, entrenched political interests have thrown up barricades between Americans and the polls.
 We must overwhelm those barricades.
 We must turn out in such a flood of voters that Noah himself will get his hammer ready and start counting out cubits.
 When we turn out, we win.
 It’s that simple.

 The only thing to do in the few days left to us is to change the world.
 To bring everyone you know to the polls.
 To figure out what constitutes the absolute most you can do to get people out to vote, and to do every last bit of it.
 And to keep doing it, election after election, until the rotten foundations of their house crumble and we rebuild a congress, judiciary, and executive branch that respect our rights, our bodies, and our consent.

-I carried every #MeToo story with me as I sat that vigil in the Senate Judiciary Committee.
+I carried every #MeToo story with me as I sat that vigil in the U.S. Senate Judiciary Committee.
 As Dr. Ford bravely told her powerful and heartrending story, I added it to the chorus of women shouting “No more” who sat with me in spirit in that small room.
 I carried every woman who died or was disabled from an illegal abortion.
 I carried with me the women who will suffer if we don’t reverse the damage our government is doing right now.
 And I’m going to carry every one of those stories with me into the voting booth, and I am going to vote solely for candidates and ballot measures that uphold the healthcare, humanity and rights of all women.

 If each of us does the same, we’ll never see this happen again.